 There is no cure for inherited color blindness.
 Most people with color blindness learn methods to tell the difference between colors.

 Talk with your doctor about coping skills.
 Depending on the level of color blindness, some doctors recommend using color-corrective glasses or contact lenses.
+Some mobile devices have apps that can help someone determine the differences between colors and some shades of color.

 American Academy of Ophthalmology